Kafva/euf/README.md

 1. A C project which uses an outdated version of a particular library
 2. The commit hash for the current version of the library
-3. The commit hash for the upgraded version of the library
+3. The commit hash for the updated version of the library

-By analyzing the differences between the two versions and their relationship to the main project, EUF presents a set of locations in the main project which are deemed impacted by the upgrade.
+By analyzing the differences between the two versions and their relationship to the main project, EUF presents a set of locations in the main project which are deemed impacted by the update.
 The core procedure can be described as follows:

 1. Determine what source files in the dependency have been modified or renamed since the current commit based on information from Git.